Conurbation: Golden Horseshoe (Ontario)

 The Golden Horseshoe is a densely populated and industrialized region centred on the west end of Lake Ontario in Southern Ontario, Canada.
 The largest cities in the region are Toronto, Mississauga, Brampton, Hamilton, Oakville, Burlington, St. Catharines, and Niagara Falls.
 If metropolitan areas (which are somewhat distinct from the core urban area of the Golden Horseshoe by about 30 to 50 km of less developed and semi-rural land) are included (similar to Combined Metropolitan Statistical Areas in the United States as defined by United States Office of Management and Budget), the total population is 8.8 million people.
 This is slightly over a quarter (25.6%) of the population of Canada, approximately 75% of Ontario's population, and one of the largest metropolitan areas in North America.

 The larger area is named the Greater Golden Horseshoe and includes the metropolitan areas of Kitchener (including adjacent cities it is often referred to as Waterloo Region), Barrie, Guelph, Peterborough, and Brantford.
 The Greater Golden Horseshoe is also part of the Windsor-Quebec Corridor and its southeastern boundary is across the Niagara River from the Buffalo–Niagara Falls metropolitan area in the United States.

+The Golden Horseshoe in turn includes smaller conurbations.
+For example, Kitchener, Waterloo and Cambridge, the three cities in Southern Ontario (located halfway from London to Toronto), although administratively independent, have a unified urban transit system (including ION light rail transit) and multiple public services under the umbrella of the Waterloo Region, rather than each having their own.
+The region in turn has multiple connections with neighboring regions, reaching as far as to Guelph in the east and Stratford in the west (for example, the International Languages program in WCDSB is available to children from those neighboring cities, as they do not offer such programs of their own).